— Ph.D., 2010, Stanford University

 "Comic Crisis."
 Review of Solar, by Ian McEwan.
 American Book Review (Nov./Dec.
 2010).

 "'A Presence almost Everywhere': Responsibility at Risk in Don DeLillo's The Names."
 Contemporary Literature 51.1 (Spring 2010): 124-51.

 Review of Teaching North American Environmental Literature, eds.
 Laird Christensen, Mark C. Long, and Fred Waage.
 ISLE: Interdisciplinary Studies in Literature and Environment 17.1 (Winter 2010): 209-11.

 "Human/Planetary."
-In Time: A Vocabulary of the Present, eds.
+Solicited for Time: A Vocabulary of the Present, eds.
 Amy Elias and Joel Burges.
-NYU Press (forthcoming 2015)
+NYU Press.

 The Architecture of Ideas: A Reader (under contract with Oxford University Press)